AlessandroBrusasco/A-computational-efficient-numerical-framework-for-modeling-fuel-cell-battery-powered-powertrain/README.md

 - **Simulink Model**: ‘Propulsion_model.slx’ contains the Simulink implementation of the electric driveline.
 - **MATLAB Script**: ‘Propulsion_script.m’ contains the setting parameters and running code for the simulations.
 - **Documentation**: ‘Report.text’ fearures a detailed description of the model components.
-- **Example Load Cycles**: ‘Load_cycle_example.m’ contains an example of drive cycle.
+- **Example Load Cycles**: ‘Load_cycle_example.m’ contains an two examples of drive cycle.
 The data are stored in the ‘Load Cycle Example’ folder.
 - **Parameters initialization**: The folder ‘Callback Function’ comprises the supporting functions for defining essential parameters of the model.
 - **Usage Guide**: ‘User_guide.text’ includes all the instructions for setting up and running simulations.
 - **Simulink icon**: ‘Figure’ folder contains the icons of the Simulink components.